Stargazing

 Property is accessible 7pm – 7am to the general public for stargazing.

-For best viewing locations see the map below or talk with a team member at the OAC.
+For best viewing locations see the map below.

 The Keweenaw is fortunate to have dark skies, where one can look up and easily see a multitude of bright stars in the sky.
 There is very little artificial light around the Keweenaw.
 This is especially the case at the tip of the Keweenaw, where the Keweenaw Mountain Lodge is located.

 The Milky Way looms over Hole 4 of the golf course.
-This image was taken on August 13, 2023 at 2:00am by OAC team member Chris Guibert.
+This image was taken on August 13, 2023 at 2:00am by KML team member Chris Guibert.

 There are many nights which provide prime opportunities for stargazing, where you can look see the following at or around the resort: